-The annual Turnabout tournaments will be held statewide on January 8, 2022.
+The annual Turnabout tournaments will be held statewide on January 7 and 14, 2023.

-Contact Mike Laudermith with questions, or if you’re interested in hosting a Turnabout tournament.
+Contact Turnabout Coordinator Mike Laudermith with questions, or if you’re interested in hosting a Turnabout tournament.

 The Blacklist is determined based on the performance of each team in the previous season.
 Teams who have recently demonstrated themselves to be top competitors are not invited to Turnabouts.
 The following achievements preclude teams from attending Turnabouts: